jtaylor-WebAppExpress/phonegap-start/README.md

-# Hello World PhoneGap Application
+# AlphaScan Application

-> A Hello World application built with PhoneGap
+> An example application that reads a QRCode from an Alpha Anywhere component or html page builder and loads the remote PhoneGap page

 ## PhoneGap Build

-Create a new app with the following repository:
+This project is a fork of the following repository:

     https://github.com/phonegap/phonegap-start.git